Ajn0r/pet-palace-api/README.md

 # Pet Palace API

+## Apps

+The Pet Palace API has got # nr of apps, the different apps and their purpose is described as follows:

+### Profile app

+An app for the user's profile, the profile is created automatically when they sign up and create a user, they cannot delete the profile, only update it.

+The profile model holds information about the user, such as name, description of them, profile image, if they are a pet owner or not, and when the profile was created and updated.

 ## Setting up the project

 I have followed the Code Institutes template from the Django rest DRF_API walkthrough to set up the project with Django and Cloudinary.